chdsbd/kodiak/README.md

 - [Help](https://kodiakhq.com/help)
 - [Prior Art / Alternatives](https://kodiakhq.com/docs/prior-art-and-alternatives)

+## :money_with_wings: Sponsoring

+Using Kodiak for your commercial project?

+[Support Kodiak with GitHub Sponsors](https://github.com/sponsors/chdsbd) to help cover server costs and support development.

 ## Contributing

 Feel free to file feature requests, bug reports, help requests through the issue tracker.

 If you'd like to add a feature, fix a big, update the docs, etc, take a peek at our [contributing guide](https://kodiakhq.com/docs/contributing).

-## :money_with_wings: Sponsoring

-You use Kodiak in production and your deployment/build pipeline depends on our open-source project?
-[Consider supporting the project with :moneybag:](https://github.com/sponsors/chdsbd) to make sure we can deliver the best quality for your deployment/build process.